superfly/docs/index.html.md

 ## Draw your own lines

 Go ahead and build your own cloud on top of Fly Machines!
 Did we mention it's all just VMs?
 Fly.io features don't care what shape your project takes.
-A powerful CLI, remote Docker builds, private networking, persistent storage, logging, metrics, secrets management, load balancing, certs, autoscaling, dynamic request routing...it's all available at whatever scale and complexity you're working at.
+A powerful CLI, remote Docker builds, private networking, persistent storage, logging, metrics, secrets management, load balancing, certs, autoscaling, dynamic request routing...it's all available, whatever scale and complexity you're working with.